St-Maxwell/utf8-f/README.md

 ![](utf8-f.png)

----
+===

 utf8-f: Prototype of UTF-8 manipulation in Fortran.

 ## Desciption
 The underlying data in a `utf8_string` object is a deferred-length string of `character(len=:, kind=c_char)` type.
 It is similar to many UTF-8 implementation in other programming languages, in which an array of `byte` or `char` is used to store the raw data.
+I personlly don't believe the 'USC4' (which is equal to UTF-32) encoding which is integrated in Fortran standard is a good solution to deal with non-ASCII characters.

 Just save the source files with UTF-8 encoding, then you can use utf8-f to get with UTF-8 encoded string.
 NOTE: I will never provide functions that convert UTF-8 to other encoding (e.g. UTF-16), because I don't like any of them.

 ## Example